Very few western scientists take the elements – earth, fire, water, air and space/spirit – seriously. David Suzuki is an

 Professor Iain Stewart is another scientist who uses the elements to illustrate the importance of natural forces in our lives.
 The episodes of the 2010 BBC series ‘How Earth Made Us‘ are based on Water, Deep Earth, Wind and Fire.
 The fifth and final episode, called the Human Planet, considers our impact on the earth.
 The series is beautifully and arrestingly filmed and is well worth watching.

 Suzuki and his co-authors use an elemental framework to help humans rediscover their place in nature.
 I wonder if it had the desired influence?
 Referring to the elements must have had an impact on readers and viewers, just what sort and how much I’m uncertain.
 Certainly the original book sold well and went into a second edition in 2007.
 It would be helpful to document how people’s views and behaviour changed after reading the books and/or seeing the documentary series.
 This information could be used to help design other projects using the elements to frame them.

 It would be a highlight to interview David Suzuki on his thoughts and feelings about the influence of the books and TV series.
 The principles and wisdom in the book continue to inform and inspire the David Suzuki Foundation.
 What about more widely I wonder?
 These are the sort of questions I would like to explore if the opportunity arose.

-Even if these questions are unanswerable, I’m glad that Suzuki took the time, with Amanda O’Connell, Kathy Vanderlinden and Maria DeCambra, to write the book and that this led to the production of the documentary series ‘The Sacred Balance‘.
-They have both enriched our understanding of the relationship between humans and the natural world and are still as relevant today.
+Even if these questions are unanswerable, I’m pleased that David Suzuki took the time, with Amanda O’Connell, Kathy Vanderlinden and Maria DeCambra, to write the books and produce the documentary series.
+They have enriched our understanding of the relationship between humans and the natural world and are still as relevant today.